-Nomograms (Figures 15 & 16) were produced for the Effingham and St. John's tributary branches of the Upper Twelve Mile Creek from the NPCA 2021stream temperature.
-Based on this analysis most (TW001, TW002, TW003, TW004, TW005, TW006 and Sulphur Springs) of the upper Twelve Mile Creek sites were classified as coolwater.
-The most downstream monitoring site at TW007 site was classified as warmwater.
-TW000 was the only site classified as coldwater.
+Nomograms (Figures 15 & 16) were produced for the Effingham and St. John's tributary branches of the Upper Twelve Mile Creek from the NPCA 2022 stream temperature.
+Based on this analysis most (TW000, TW002, TW003, TW004, and Sulphur Springs) of the upper Twelve Mile Creek sites were classified as coldwater.
+TW001 TW005, TW006 and TW007 were classified as coolwater.
+No sites were classified as warmwater.